KCivilEnGI/VectorData-KMeansCclustering/README.md

 ## Task 1: Math computation for geometries
 <p>
-  In this section, I performed general mathematical computation to calculate/determine the centroid of a polygon.
+  In this task, I performed general mathematical computation to calculate/determine the centroid of a polygon.
   The procedure contains 3 steps:<br>
   Step 1.
 Set up classes of Point, Polyline, and Polygon.<br>
   Step 2.
 Set up functions (methods) in each class.<br>